aGuyNamedJonas/slim-redux/README.md

 So of course there are also dedicated react bindings:
 [slim-redux-react](https://github.com/aGuyNamedJonas/slim-redux-react) uses `slim-redux` (= this project) to provide react components with change triggers to modify state and subscriptions (= based on [reselect](https://github.com/reactjs/reselect)) for easy access to state content.

-Like `slim-redux`, `slim-redux-react` aims at making working with redux in react much less overhead-heavy, faster to code, and easier to reason about.
+Like `slim-redux`, `slim-redux-react` aims at making working with redux in react much less boilerplate-heavy, faster to code, and easier to reason about.

 <br><br>
 [^ Table of Contents ^](#toc)